ae5chylu5/collaboriso/README.md

 * chroot
 * grub-install
 * 7z
-* kdesudo | gksudo
+* pkexec

 ## OS
 Only Linux is supported at this time.
 The source code may compile on other platforms but without the console apps listed above you won't be able to generate the usb.
+Tested on KaOS and KDE Neon.

+## QT
+Tested on Qt 5.12.
+It may not compile on earlier versions.

 ## BUILD
 qmake -recursive